 Yin Yoga is a new style that has become very popular in the last decade.
-Teaching Yin Yoga is a very satisfying experience as you can teach it to very different kinds of students, ranging in different age groups as and fitness levels.
-As a Yin Yoga class is slow-pace, as a teacher you really get the chance to observe and help your students with full attention.
+Teaching Yin Yoga is a very satisfying experience as you can teach it to very different kinds of students, ranging in different age groups and fitness levels.
+Yin Yoga classes are slow-paced.
+So, as a teacher you really get the chance to observe and help your students with full attention.

 In my experience, attending a Yin Yoga class is a powerful experience for most students.
 You will see the changes in the students and the results in increased flexibility within few classes.

 - Gentle and soothing: A Yin Yoga class is a gentle and soothing class for the students as well as the teacher.
 After teaching a Yin class you as a teacher will also feel very calm and relaxed.